IndomieGorengSatu/Mie/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## I cut my finger cutting cheese.
+I know it may be a cheesy story but I feel grate now.